massavalentina/massavalentina/README.md

 <div>
     <h1 align="center">Hi 👋, I'm Valentina</h1>
-    <h3 align="center"> I am a full stack web developer with a profile oriented towards the front end and with basic knowledge in UX/UI Design.
+    <h3> I am a full stack web developer with a profile oriented towards the front end and with basic knowledge in UX/UI Design.
 I consider myself as very creative and persevering person, with a great willingness to learn and carry out new tasks and projects.

 <h3 >I'm currently creating new projects for my portfolio and learning python and FastAPI</h3>
 </div>